mre/endler.dev/content/2022/alloc/index.md

 So, the string is stored in the binary and we can use it without allocating any memory.

-Zero-copy parsers work in a similar way.

-In Rust, parsers are often implemented using Iterators, which allows for zero-copy parsing.
-This is made possible by Rust's ownership and lifetime semantics, which guarantee that data being accessed is valid.
-In contrast, other high-level languages may encourage copying data, which can be slow and inefficient.
-Rust does not directly discourage copying, but its features make it easier to write code that does not perform any copying at all!

-Here's a video that explains how zero-copy parsing works in Rust by looking at the `nom` crate:

-{{ video(url="https://www.youtube.com/embed/8mA5ZwWB3M0", preview="yt_nom.jpg") }}

 ### Reuse Existing Allocations